 eduroam is the primary campus Wi-Fi network, and should be the first choice for anyone with a CalNet ID and for visitors from eduroam participating institutions.
-Long-term guests may also be sponsored for a CalNet Guest Account, which grants access to eduroam.
+Long-term guests can be sponsored for a CalNet Guest Account, which grants access to eduroam.

 EECS-PSK is available for EECS account holders to connect devices such as microcontrollers or SoCs that are not capable of connecting to eduroam.
 EECS-PSK is not considered secure due to the weak encryption and shared passphrase, and should not be used for most devices, such as laptops, desktops, phones, or tablets.
 A password must be entered into the user’s system by the helpdesk before the device can connect.

 To use eduroam, you must first create a campus Wi-Fi Key using the Wi-Fi Keys application.
 If you do not already have network access, the CalVisitor wireless network can be used to set up your Wi-Fi Key.